abhijit-nayak/Homework/Penetration Testing 2/README.md

    - Run the SearchSploit commands to show available Icecast exploits.

-     > Answer:searchsploit command in Kali
+     > Answer: searchsploit command in Kali
      ![searchsploit](images/searchsploit.PNG)
      2.
 3. Now that we know which exploits are available to us, let's start Metasploit: